Back to Blog

 Frequently Asked Questions

 What time does Holy Holy typically take the stage?
-Doors for Holy Holy gigs usually open around 7:00 PM.
-Supporting acts typically start around 7:30 PM or 8:00 PM and play for about 30-45 minutes.
-Holy Holy themselves are expected to take the stage between 9:00 PM and 9:30 PM, with the show usually concluding around 10:45 PM to 11:00 PM.
+Doors for O2 Ritz Manchester shows usually open around 7:00 PM.
+If there's a support act, they'll likely start around 7:30 PM or 8:00 PM, playing for about 30-45 minutes.
+Holy Holy, as the headliners, typically take the stage between 9:00 PM and 9:30 PM and play for approximately 1.5 to 2 hours, finishing around 11:00 PM or 11:30 PM.

 What are age restrictions?
-The O2 Ritz Manchester is generally an 18+ venue for most gigs.
-Attendees will be required to show valid photographic identification (passport, driving licence) to prove they meet the age requirement.
-It’s always best to check the specific event listing for confirmation.
+The O2 Ritz Manchester is an 18+ venue for most events, including this Holy Holy concert.
+Attendees will likely need to present valid photographic ID (passport, driving licence) to prove they are over 18.

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use, but professional cameras with detachable lenses are usually prohibited.
-Flash photography is almost always forbidden as it can disturb performers and other audience members.
-Always check the venue's specific policy on their website.
+Generally, small, non-professional cameras and mobile phones are permitted for personal use.
+However, professional photography equipment (DSLRs with large lenses) and video recording are typically prohibited.
+It's always best to check the specific venue policy on their website closer to the date, as rules can sometimes change.

 What's the refund policy?
-Refunds are typically only offered if the event is cancelled by the promoter or venue.
-If the event is rescheduled, tickets are usually valid for the new date.
-It’s essential to check the specific terms and conditions of your ticket purchase at the point of sale.
+Refunds are typically only offered if an event is cancelled by the artist or venue.
+If a date is rescheduled, tickets are usually valid for the new date, and refunds may be available if the new date is not suitable.
+It’s essential to review the terms and conditions of your ticket purchase from the vendor.

 Top Tips for Holy Holy at O2 Ritz Manchester